Managing divorce and finances

 - If a court orders that you must continue an existing policy with your former spouse as beneficiary, you cannot change it.

-One of the biggest questions that arises when a couple gets divorced is what to do about housing arrangements — and there are several routes you may take.
+One of the biggest questions that arises around divorce and finances is what to do about housing arrangements — and there are several routes you may take.

 If you are a renter